EAFIT-AACS/assigment2-paulina-velazques_mariamny-ramirez/README.md

 Open a terminal or command prompt and navigate to the project directory.

-Run the following command to execute the program:
+Run the programn in the main

 Expected Output
 --